bl0/lisp-interpreter/README.md

     3.2 Just execute：`stack runhaskell -- app/kc.hs ARGS`.
 The meaning of `ARGS` is same with above description.

-4. Run the test： `stack test`。If you want to test parser or eval seperately, execute `stack test project:parser-test` or `stack test project:eval-test`.
+4. Run the test： `stack test`.If you want to test parser or eval seperately, execute `stack test project:parser-test` or `stack test project:eval-test`.

 5. Run the test with coverage: `stack build; stack clean; stack test --coverage`